minhnimble/learning-notes/learning-paths/scrum-master.md

 ### Agile is constant change

-Adaptation has many synonyms, of which ‘change’ is the most common → After a short time you and your team should reflect on what has happened, and how it affected the performance within the team.
+Adaptation has many synonyms, of which 'change' is the most common → After a short time you and your team should reflect on what has happened, and how it affected the performance within the team.
 Building on the better understanding, the team should decide what they will do to enhance the good things, and remove the bad things – that is you should focus on changing the environment to be better.

 Constant Continual Learning: